Comparing centrally managed and self-managed targets - AWS Security Hub

 This section explains the differences between a centrally managed and self-managed designation and how to choose the management type of an account, OU, or the root.

-A self-managed account, OU, or root can configure its own Security Hub settings separately in each AWS Region.
-The delegated administrator can't configure Security Hub settings for self-managed targets, and configuration policies can't be associated with them.
-In contrast, only the delegated administrator can configure Security Hub settings for centrally managed accounts and OUs across the home Region and linked Regions.
+Only the delegated Security Hub administrator can configure settings for centrally managed accounts, OUs, or the root across the home Region and linked Regions.
 Configuration policies can be associated with centrally managed accounts and OUs.

 If you associate a configuration policy with a self-managed account, the policy settings override the self-managed designation.
 The account becomes centrally managed and adopts the settings reflected in the configuration policy.